stitchdata/docs/_account-security/security/stitch-security.md

 #          PAGE INFO         #
 # -------------------------- #

-title: Security FAQ
+title: Security Overview
-permalink: /security/frequently-asked-questions
+permalink: /security/overview
 redirect_from:
+  - /security/frequently-asked-questions
   - /account-security/stitch-security
   - /account-security/security-faq
-summary: "We take securing your data seriously.
-Here's what we do to ensure that your private data stays private and our recommended best practices for protecting your data."
+summary: "Stitch gives you the power to secure, analyze, and govern your data by centralizing it into your data infrastructure.
+Our most important job is to keep your data safe along the way."
-keywords: security, secure, data access, credentials, security protocol, breach, encryption, encrypted, store data, retain data, vpn, ssl, hipaa, pci
+keywords: security, secure, data access, credentials, security protocol, breach, encryption, encrypted, store data, retain data, vpn, ssl, hipaa, pci, connectivity, retain, retention

 key: "security-faq"
 type: "security"